Manuel Azaña: Last days

+Azaña lived in exile in France for more than a year after the war, eventually being trapped by the invasion of France by Germany and institution of the Vichy regime.
+Even then, his safety was ensured due to the intervention of the Mexican government, which had refused to extend diplomatic recognition to Franco's regime (Mexico would not resume relations with Spain until 1977, two years after Franco's death).
+To prevent his arrest and extradition, Azaña was vested with Mexican citizenship and named Honorary Ambassador, thus granting him diplomatic immunity.
+His residence was officially an extension of the Mexican Embassy and therefore under Mexican jurisdiction, and was closely monitored by Mexican military personnel.

+Azaña died of natural causes on 3 November 1940, in Montauban, France.
+He received the last rites of Catholicism before his death.
+The Vichy authorities refused to allow his coffin to be covered with the Spanish Republican flag.
+The coffin was covered instead with the flag of Mexico.

 Writings

 In his diaries and memoirs, on which he worked meticulously, Azaña vividly describes the various personality and ideological conflicts between himself and various Republican leaders, such as Largo Caballero and Negrín.
 Azaña's writings during the Civil War have been resources for study by scholars of the workings of the Republican government during the conflict.
 Along with his extensive memoirs and diaries, Azaña also wrote a number of well-known speeches.
 His speech on 18 July 1938 is one of the best known in which he implores his fellow Spaniards to seek reconciliation after the fighting ends and emphasizes the need for "Peace, Pity, and Pardon."

 Azaña wrote a play during the Civil War, La velada en Benicarló ("Vigil in Benicarló").
 Having worked on the play during the previous weeks, Azaña dictated the final version while he was trapped in Barcelona during the "Days of May" violence.
 In the play, Azaña uses various characters to espouse the various ideological, political and social perspectives present within the Republic during the war.
 He portrayed and explored the rivalries and conflicts that were damaging the political cohesion of the Republic.

-Azaña was aware of General Franco and Sanjurjo's firm determination to overthrow the Republic, which would culminate in the Law of Political Responsibilities (Ley de Responsabilidades Políticas) at the end of the war.
+Azaña was aware of General Franco and Jose Sanjurjo's firm determination to overthrow the Republic, which would culminate in the Law of Political Responsibilities (Ley de Responsabilidades Políticas) at the end of the war.
 Saddened, he reflected:

 During the many years of his political activity, Azaña kept diaries.
 His work Diarios completos: monarquía, república, Guerra Civil was published posthumously in Spanish in 2003.